 The Language Development Center is devoted to helping students write effectively and improve language skills, as needed, to do well in seminary classes.
 Dr. Sheryl Stewart is available to review or discuss a paper, to assist with reading assignments, or to assist with any other language issues.
 Contact Dr. Stewart at sstewart@cbts.edu for an inperson appointment, a Zoom appointment, or to send a document for review.
-Resources are also available at the Language Development Center page on Moodle.
+Resources are also available on the Student Dashboard on the seminary's website.